P1113 GMC - Intake Resonance Switchover Solenoid Control Circuit

 - Switchover Valve harness is open or shorted

 How is the P1113 GMC code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 What is the cost to diagnose the P1113 GMC code

 Labor: 1.0The cost to diagnose the P1113 GMC code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 How much do you know about cars?

 Take the AutoCodes.com automotive tests and turbo-charge your car repair knowledge

 - Engine Light ON (or Service Engine Soon Warning Light)